minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-busy buddy-magic-mushroom.md

 It took Miki over 15 minutes to get all the kibble out.

-Couple of years later Miki learned to open this toy, althougt it has a screw-on lid, amazing.
+Couple of years later Miki learned to open this toy, although it has a screw-on lid, amazing.

 ![](https://cdn.minimuutti.com/aktivointilelut/muut/DS16936-800px.jpg)